-To be clear, moving perishable food with you is possible, but it comes with a limited amount of space.
-So, it’s best that you choose what you want to carry with you prior to the moving day.
-Items that are close to the expiration date or nearly empty should either be used (eaten) or tossed.
-A simple rule of thumb you can follow: only unopened, costly, or fresh food is worth the troubles of transporting.
+To be clear, taking perishable food with you while moving is possible, but it comes with limited space.
+So, you should choose what you want to carry with you before the moving day.
+Items close to the expiration date or nearly empty should be used to avoid wasting them.
+A simple rule of thumb you can follow: only unopened, costly, or fresh food is worth the trouble of transporting.

 2. Ship via UPS or FedEx

 When packing for a move, you are bound to have some leftovers.
 Seal the box with a quality ducktape and leave a clear label saying “perishable” and “keep refrigerated”.
-If you so can, pay the extra fee for fast delivery, in order to ensure your food won’t spoil.
+If you so can, pay the extra fee for fast delivery to ensure your food won’t spoil.

 3. A convenient cooler

-If you plan on having a local move, a cooler might be your go-to option.
-Everything that can leak or spill should be carefully sealed in an airtight container or plastic bag.
+A cooler might be your go-to option if you plan on having a local move.
 The order by which you store perishable food safely in a cooler is as follows:

-- first go bags of ice or ice packs
+- first, go with bags of ice or ice packs

 - refrigerated items should go next